-Many times, clients spend more resources fighting over issues relating to their children than they do about the millions of dollars they have in property.
-It is amazing to see people fight during high conflict custody battles; all their other problems become meaningless.
+Many times, clients spend more resources fighting over issues relating to their children than they do about the millions of dollars they have in property value.
 They may be willing to settle on spousal support, division of assets, and more, but when it comes down to their children parents will usually spare no efforts.

 At Moshtael Family Law, we believe every child needs both parents.
 Many of our clients come to us wanting to have the majority of the time with the kids because they were the primary caretaker.

 Absent a parent being a drug-addict, a criminal, a person who committed domestic violence, or any other obvious signs that they are not ready to raise children, they should not be punished for working during their marriage to support their family and as a result, they were not the primary caretaker.

 However, such parents need to work up to it.
 They would need to be realistic and ask for time they can manage or change their schedule so they may be able to spend more time with their kids, then slowly and steadily build up to a point where they can get to (or close to) 50/50 custody arrangement.

 At Moshtael Family Law Orange County, our custody attorneys in Orange County, CA can help you protect your parental rights to custody or visitation.
 Give us a call at today to learn more!